-- The Windows Runtime does not include the Pivot and Panorama controls available in Silverlight for Windows Phone.
-These controls are designed for the phone form factor, and help users navigate experiences that are larger than the phone screen.
-Your Windows Store apps will usually have more screen space, and should take advantage of the greater flexibility of the Grid control.
-You can also use the FlipView control to provide a simple paging experience.
+- The Windows Runtime does not include the Panorama control available in Silverlight for Windows Phone.
+The Panorama control is designed for the phone form factor, and helps users navigate experiences that are larger than the phone screen.
+Instead, consider the Hub control which is also available to universal Windows apps.

-- The AppBar control in the Windows Runtime provides a similar experience to the phone ApplicationBar, but is significantly more flexible, supporting custom layouts and data binding.
+- The AppBar or CommandBar controls in the Windows Runtime provide a similar experience to the phone ApplicationBar, but are significantly more flexible, supporting custom layouts and data binding.